riaz-mohammad/pizzeria/README.md

-# pizzeria
+# Pizzera
-An interactive menu for a pizzeria
+An interactive menu for a pizzeria with mobile approach built with Angular